RaphaelBirkl1991/bierscholle/README.md

 # Bierscholle

-### Bierscholle is an Online Shop created within the 4 month Java Course.
-The shop is selling beer and uses REST to transfer Data between the UI and an H2 Development Database.
+### Bierscholle is an Online Shop created within the 4 month Java-Course.
+The shop is selling beer and uses REST to transfer data between the UI and an H2 Development Database.
 ### Four students of the AW-Akademie have participated in this project.

 ### This Project contains two frameworks (Spring and Angular).
-To get the frontend running use "npm install" in the frontend directory.
+To get the frontend running type "npm install" in the console (when you're in the frontend directory).
+For the backend you'll have to allow the annotation processing (Lombok).

 ## Landing Page - Greet the happy penguin
 ![landing-page](markdown_assets/landing-page.png)

-## Prduct Page - Choose the article of your choice
+## Product Page - Choose the article of your choice
 ![product-list](markdown_assets/product-list.png)

 ## Product Details - Further information about your choice